fblettner/fblettner.github.io/docs/about.md

 ## ![NOMASX-1](/assets/about/fbl_logo.png){: width="140" } Franck BLETTNER
 ---

 With 20 years of experience with JD Edwards, I have developed know-how, knowledge and a network of partners in the integration and around this ERP.
 Architectures, Interfaces, Technologies, Security are the key words of this experience which led me, among other things, to develop a management tool around the security and compliance of Oracle licenses.

+Technical expertise, Architect, Project management, Application development

+Oracle JD Edwards, Oracle Database, Oracle Data Integrator, Oracle Analytics Server, Oracle Cloud Infrastructure, Amazon AWS, Talend, NodeJS, Java, Linux, Rundeck...

 [![NOMASX-1](/assets/about/linkedin.png)](http://www.linkedin.com/in/franck-blettner-72509510){:target="_blank"}
 [![NOMASX-1](/assets/about/twitter.png)](https://twitter.com/fblettner){:target="_blank"}